AbrarAli22/devops-doc/DevOps.md

 Description
 -rprints all the current runlevel
 -dprint all the dead processes
--qprint all the login names and total number of logged on users
+-q print all the login names and total number of logged on users
 -hprint the heading of the columns displayed
 -b print the time of last system boot